Hirakamu/SMAN-2-Website/README.md

 - *Archived* [scratch](/scratch/) | making custom framework, treat html like PHP, flexible host method.
 - **Current Development** [sman2cikpus](/sman2cikpus/) | cloned from [scratch](/scratch/), this will be final prototype, and soon to be published.

 ## Contributing for the prototype

 - Any contributor can help us to develop and improve the prototype.

+- See my to-do list for more specific contributions.